sh1boot/sh1boot.github.io/_posts/2023-11-06-rowhammer-mitigation-musings.md

 last_modified_at: Tue, 11 Jun 2024 17:41:45 -0700  # 3657e0a rowhammer-mitigation-thoughts
 layout: post
 title:  Idly musing over RowHammer mitigation strategies
-categories: rowhammer, security, hashing, hardware
+categories: rowhammer, security, hashing, computer architecture, error correction
+aliases:
+  - rowmhammer-mitigation-musings/
 ---
 Watching a [RowHammer talk][] ([slides][RowHammer slides]) a while back (not actually the linked one, but I couldn't find the one I attended) left me with a